btschwartz12/TextGPT/README.md

 ## Contributing

-Anybody but Ho Jung Kim is allowed to contribute.
+Anybody except Ho Jung Kim is allowed to contribute.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.